SHACHAR KARIV

 transactions and account balances, yielding measurements with scope and

 accuracy that have little precedent in economics.
-The data are drawn from a
+The data are drawn from a diverse

-sensitivity is concentrated among individuals with less liquidity.
+is concentrated among individuals with less liquidity.

 -